SzymonMachnik/SudokuSolver/README.md

 ## `📃` Introduction
 I have created this project beacuse I have been strongly interested with mathematical side of Sudoku.
-It motivated me to try my best and design an algorithm basing on backtracking method which is able to solve this japanese game in miliseconds time.
+It motivated me to try my best and design an algorithm basing on back tracking method which is able to solve this japanese game in miliseconds time.
 ## `📦` How to use
 ## `✨` Features
+- **Algotihm** I have designed high performence alogrithm using back tracking and unorderset to save memory.
+I put the pseudocode below.
+- **User abilities** User is able to enter sudoku by his own but also can the built in "load" function which fills board by random sudoku.
 ## `⚙` How algorithm works
 ```
 Function isValid(r, c, value, &board):